tad/react-blog-client/README.md

 ## React-based blogging client

 ## Notes:
-Streak Day 28
+Streak Day 29
-January 11, 2016 - Split up masthead link tests and sidebar tests.
-For now, the sidebar content will continue to be jsx content.
-I need to decide exactly how I want them to work.
-Will defer for now.
-Realized I don't need to write tests for blogPosts components, as there's no real logic there...
+January 12, 2016 - Found and fixed an issue in the Gruntfile because the Grunt mocha tests were failing.
+This could possibly be due to the deprecated TestUtils that I'm using.

 Currently only generating static content while I experiment and build out the react components and design that I want to move forward with.